A WordPress Page vs a Post: What’s the Difference?

 How to Style Your Post (a Little or a Lot)

-Want to make your post easier to read (and prettier too)?
+Want to make your posts easier to read (and prettier too)?
 Here’s what to try:

 • Use headings to break up sections — change a paragraph block to a heading block